Efficiently Resolving Animal Law Disputes

 Animal Law Mediation

-Barbara Gislason will serve as an animal law mediator for parties who agree to consider traditional property and contractual ownership claims, together with the best interests of both the humans and the animal involved.
-If you have already selected a mediator, Barbara is also willing to serve as your representative in the mediation process.
+If you have already selected a mediator, Barbara can serve as your representative in the mediation process.
 In Barbara’s opinion, preparation for mediation, which is often ignored, is vital to a desirable outcome.
-She serves clients statewide, including in Anoka County, Hennepin County and Ramsey County.
+She serves clients statewide, including in Anoka County, Hennepin County, and Ramsey County.

 Animal Law Arbitration

-Particularly in family law, issues regarding the division of household goods, furnishings, and pet property are often not dealt with in the mediation process, and instead are referred to binding arbitration.
-If the parties agree to have Barbara serve as an arbitrator, and there is a Stipulation and Order signed by the court permitting her to serve in this capacity, she will provide services as a companion animal arbitrator.
+Particularly in Family Law, issues regarding the division of household goods, furnishings, and pet property are often not dealt with in the mediation process and instead are referred for binding arbitration.
+If the parties have agreed on an arbitrator, Barbara can serve as your representative in the arbitration process.

 Contact Us About Your Animal-Related Legal Dispute